mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/create-application.md

 cd app-to-phone-js
 ```

-Create a Vonage application by copying and pasting the command below into terminal Make sure to change the values of `--voice-answer-url` and `--voice-event-url` arguments, by replacing `SUBDOMAIN` with the subdomain used in the previous step:
+Create a Vonage application by copying and pasting the command below into terminal Make sure to change the values of `--voice-answer-url` and `--voice-event-url` arguments, by replacing `SUBDOMAIN` with the actual value used in the previous step:

 ``` shell
 nexmo app:create "App to Phone Tutorial" --capabilities=voice --keyfile=private.key  --voice-event-url=https://SUBDOMAIN.loca.lt/voice/event --voice-answer-url=https://SUBDOMAIN.loca.lt/voice/answer
 ```

+> **NOTE:** An application can be also created using the CLI's [interactive mode](/application/nexmo-cli#interactive-mode).
+For more details on how to create an application and various available application capabilities please see our [documentation](/application/overview).

 A file named `.nexmo-app` is created in your project directory and contains the newly created Vonage Application ID and the private key.
 A private key file named `private.key` is also created.